roseline-client/Rosaline-TOS/README.md

 - Failure to do so will result in **removal from the Media Program**.

 ## Description Requirements
-- Every video must include the **official Rosaline Discord invite**.
+- Every video must include the **official Roseline Discord invite**.
 - Videos missing this requirement will **not be counted**.

 ## Disallowed Content